 Since 2013, Google has changed the embed code parameters.
 Google will likely change them again in the future, but here’s a look at how to work with the current embed code.

 If you don’t know how to create a pivot table in Google Sheets, here’s a quick tutorial.

 Create a Chart From a Pivot Table in Google Sheets

-While clicked into a pivot table, add a chart.
-We highly recommend that you move the chart to its own sheet.
+Click into a pivot table and add a chart.
+We recommend that you move the chart to its own sheet.
 This will make managing the published embed code easier.
 To do this, click on the arrow in the top right of the chart and select Move to own sheet…

 Generate the Embed Code for the Chart

 In Google Sheets, select File > Publish to the web…

 Click on the dropdown that reads Entire Document and select a sheet containing a pivot table chart.
 After clicking the Publish button, you’ll see the code under the embed tab:

 The embed code that Google Sheets provides is not dimensioned for most use cases, so the first thing to do is to add width and height parameters.
 We added width=”100%” height=”450″.
 We found that once the height exceeds a certain value, the scrollbars will disappear.